ravi1806/AngularBasix/README.md

     ```
 ## Services

+* Services are singletons(one and only copy of the pbject).
+So if you modify it in an a controller it will be modified for all.
+We can use this property to change data over multiple pages.
 * The services are inbuilt as well as user built.
 Some examples of the inbuilt services are ->
   * $filter eg. `$scope.formattedName = $filter('uppercase')($scope.name);`
   * $log eg. `$log.log` `$log.info` `$log.warn` `$log.error` `$log.debug`
   * $timeout for timeouts.
+  * $location for $location.path() which gives the path after the #! in the url.
   * you need to pass these as parameters wherever you want to use them.

 * Basic user built service example